The Legend of Holly Claus

-The Legend of Holly Claus is a best-selling children's fantasy novel by American author Brittney Ryan published in 2004.
+The Legend of Holly Claus is a children's fantasy novel by American author Brittney Ryan published in 2004.
 It was originally part of the Julie Andrews Collection.

 Overview

 King Nicholas, known to the world as Santa Claus, rules the Kingdom of Forever.
 There, the great thinkers, artists, and inventors whose contributions to the mortal world earned them immortality continue their lives' work among fairies, fauns, and other creatures.
 When a young boy in the mortal world writes to give away his Christmas wish, a miracle occurs: King Nicholas and his wife are blessed with a child, Holly Claus.

 Plot

 The immortals and magical creatures of the Kingdom of Forever celebrate the birth of a baby princess, Holly.
 But at her christening, the ancient warlock Herrikhan casts a curse that sets her heart in ice and locks the gates of Forever, trapping the immortals inside.

 Princess Holly grows up confined to her icy chambers to protect her frozen heart.
 Though tutored by such legends as Shakespeare and Michelangelo, she lives a lonely existence.
 For solace, she turns to art and learns to fashion beautiful dolls patterned on the mortal children she watches through her magic telescope.